gnuradio/gr-governance/aoa.md

 1. The General Assembly elects the board from a number of active members.
 The people obtaining the largest numbers of votes will be elected.
-2. The General Assembly may deselect a board member.
-Differing from (1), this process requires the majority of votes of all active members.
+2. The General Assembly may remove a member from the Board.
+Differing from (1), this process requires a two-thirds majority of votes.
 3. The General Assembly decides about the objections of members the Board intends to expel.
 4. The General Assembly receives the Board’s annual report and discharges the